Admission Policies & Procedures

-Your admission deposit
+Your enrollment deposit

-Make sure to submit your admission deposit after admission to your program.
+Make sure to submit your enrollment deposit after admission to your program.
 This payment is used to confirm your intent to pursue graduate studies at our university.
 Your admission letter will include information on this non-refundable deposit, including deadlines.

 Your financial aid package